gbeltrao/squidex-docs/04-guides/07-custom-editors.md

 URL:https://seamys.github.io/squidex-samples/editors/tags-category.html?url=/squidex-samples/editors/ls.json

-You can simply pass a parameter to customize the data of the tree.
+By customizing the tree's data, you can simply pass a URL parameter to specify the source of the data.
 The data format is as follows

 ``` json
 [